RaghuRam2404/AAIC/Module 3 - Foundation of Natural Language Processing and Machine Learning/5 Naive Bayes.md

 As $\alpha\ \uparrow$, we are moving the likelihood probabilities to the uniform distribution.
 If numerator & denominator is small, we have less confidence in the ratio, so we are giving higher $\alpha$.

+Using $\alpha=1$ is called **add one smoothing**.

+Why name smoothing? we are moving/smoothing the likelihood probs to the uniform distr.

 ###Log-probabilities for numerical stability

 $0.2*0.1*0.2*0.1=0.0004$